2026 Asparagus Fern Indoor Seeds Packet

 Our open-pollinated (OP) seeds naturally reproduce through wind, insects, water, or self-pollination.
 When grown in isolation, they produce true-to-type plants year after year.

 Among our OP seeds are treasured heirloom varieties — old favorites that have been carefully passed down for generations.
 While OP plants can be less uniform than hybrids, we run our Open-Pollinated Project to select the most reliable, flavorful, and beautiful strains.
+Many are also available as certified organic seeds.

 Non-GMO: What It Means and Why It Matters